 Consolation Tour D2 Carter Creek to Yakima Canyon

-The pass magic held.
-The eaten side was sunny.
-I chatted with a nice gravel rider from Olympia at the Hyak rest area.
-I thought he'd pass me, but no. The ride to Lake Easton was pretty.
+The ride to Lake Easton was pretty.
 I saw 6-8 hikers.
-I stopped to ask if they were thru hikers and yes they were.
-They were using the CtP as a shortcut and for resupply.
+I stopped to ask if they were thru hikers and, yes, they were.
+They were using the Cascades to Palouse Trail as a shortcut and for resupply.
 I also saw a couple groups of bikepackers.
 I wondered where they started from.
-It's harder to chat them up because we're moving too fast.
+It's harder to chat with cyclists because we're moving too fast.

 At the town of Easton, a detour sign led me into the freeway!
 I got off at the next exit to see if I could take the trail and yes I could.
 Why are the signs there?
 I'll have to ask Washington State Parks.
 I chatted with a gravel biker heading west.
 He was from Florida and was having a ball with his daughter and son in law in Cle Elum.